candlepin/candlepin.github.io/presentations/pki-crash-course/2-pki.md

     X509v3 Basic Constraints:
       CA:TRUE
   ```
+- Clients decrypt the signature on each certificate using the public key of the
+  issuer
+- The decrypted signature hash is compared against the hash the client
+  computes for the certificate.
+On a match, the client can be certain of the
+  certificate's integrity

 Note:
 If you are getting a certificate for a domain name for example, the CA will